pylls/padding-machines-for-tor/collect-traces/README.md

 # Orchestrating trace collection

 Here we describe how we collect traces using python, shell-scripts, and several machines with docker.
-First download this folder and a fresh Linux Tor Browser install from torproject.org.
+Collection is orchestrated by a collection server.

 ## Modify Tor Browser
+First download this folder and a fresh Linux Tor Browser install from torproject.org.
 Edit `Browser/start-tor-browser`, line 12, change it to:

 ```bash
 if [ "x$DISPLAY" = "x" ] && [[ "$*" != *--headless* ]]; then